-is a proprietary index representing the level of wildfire exposure for a structure (e.g., a home) if one were to exist on a given pixel.
+This is a proprietary index developed by Pyrologix, representing the level of wildfire exposure for a structure (e.g., a home) if one were to exist on a given pixel.
 It is an integrated measure that includes three components: the likelihood of a wildfire of any intensity occurring in a given year (annual burn probability), potential wildfire intensity for a given pixel, and ember load to that pixel from surrounding vegetation.